NumLocker-081/YouTube-Grid-Layout/README.md

 ## Synchronization of settings
 If you change settings while you are opening greater than or equal to two tabs on YouTube, All the tab's settings will be synchronized.<br>
 However, You cannot synchronize your settings among different terminals. (for example, among your computers and smartphones)

-## Browser support
-This extension has two versions. *Chromium-based version*, and *Mozilla-Firefox version*.

-### *Chromium-based version*
-You can use this version if you are using Chromium-based browsers such as Google Chrome,  Microsoft Edge, Opera, Vivaldi and every other browsers in which you can install chrome extensions.

-### *Mozilla-Firefox version*
-You can use this version if you are using Mozilla Firefox.

 ## Language support
 You can use this extension in English and Japanese.